michellelally/michellelally/README.md

 ### 🤔 I’m looking for help with ...

+React

+  - I have been seeing this JavaScript library popping up everywhere recently and I thought that based on my interest in Angular and after a bit of research into this technology and discovering it's supposedly easier to learn than Angular that I should give it a go so any advice on where to begin would be appreciated.

 Apache Kafka

   - This event-streaming platform is amazing technology that I have recently become really interested in learning.
 I have been reading documentation and some Github repositories with projects based on Kafka and I look forward to recieving and advice or help that anyone may have for me to get started!